 A 7,8, or 12-string guitar will add roughly an additional $40 to each of these prices.

-Where Should I Go For A Guitar Setup?
+Where Should I Go For A Professional Guitar Setup?

 How Often Should I Get My Guitar Setup?